Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 Swift `String` values
 provide views to their UTF-8, UTF-16, and UTF-32 code units.
-This playground shows the correspondence between the characters in a string and their various encoding forms.
+This Playground shows the correspondence between the characters in a string and their various encoding forms.

 ```swift